- KDDI HOME

 For smartphone apps, you may need to apply security patches to protect against vulnerabilities in addition to updating the app for new functional additions and/or bug fixes.
 Likewise the OS, keep your apps updated to their latest versions.
 It is also useful to set up automatic updates for apps in the OS settings so that apps will be automatically updated.

-Apple Inc. (in japanese only) for iPhones.
+For instructions on how to set up automatic updates, visit the respective Web pages provided by Google (in Japanese only) for Android smartphones and by Apple Inc. (in Japanese only) for iPhones.
 Setting automatic updates for apps may incur communications fee with each update.
 If you are concerned about communications fees, it is recommended that you set up your automatic app updates to only take place while connected to a Wi-Fi network.

-Do not install unauthorized apps - Protect your smartphone from malware and viruses
+Do not install unauthorized apps―Protect your smartphone from malware and viruses

 There is an increasing number of cases where scammers try to lure you into installing malware, guided from fake warnings that appear in phishing and smishing messages or on websites.
 Once you install malware, you may end up having information on your smartphone stolen or making payments that you never made yourself.
 To keep your smartphone protected from such danger, do not install any suspicious apps.